Nubicola/fortuna/README.md

 - House System: Currently configured for Whole Sign Houses via the house_system = 'W' variable in the script.
 This can be changed to 'P' for Placidus, 'K' for Koch, etc., by editing the source file.
 - Fortuna Formula: Uses the standard day/night chart formula assumption.
 - Orb Logic: Calculates the shortest angular distance between 0-360 degrees.
+- There's not a lot of error checking.
+Don't do anything silly.
+- This is not very efficient.
+The pyswisseph library doesn't support vectors, so the only way to do this is with loops.
+If you set very high durations, this will take a long time!